getgrav/grav-learn/pages/17/13.security/08.user-folder-exposure/doc.md

 The goal is the same on every server: deny direct web access to `backup`, `tmp`, `logs`, `user/accounts`, `user/config`, `user/env`, and `user/data`, while still allowing the files Grav intends to be public — avatar images under `user/accounts`, and media and assets uploaded under `user/data`.
 Those exceptions have to come before the matching deny rule, or they never take effect.

+Also deny running PHP and other scripts in `images/` and `assets/`.
+Grav only writes cached images and combined CSS and JavaScript there, but both folders are public, so a script that lands in either one through a plugin or hosting bug would otherwise run.
+Grav 2.1.10 and later ship this rule, and upgrading adds it to an existing site's root `.htaccess`.
+On Nginx, Caddy and other servers you have to add it yourself.

 ### Apache

 First make sure `.htaccess` is being honored.
 In your virtual host (or the relevant `<Directory>` block), set: